 Sadly, the same can’t be said of the audio performance.
-As has become the growing trend in the thinnest and lightest laptops, Google crammed the speakers beneath the keyboard, and the result is awfully tinny sound.
+As has become the growing trend in the thinnest and lightest laptops, Google has crammed the speakers underneath the keyboard, and the result is awfully tinny sound.
 Fortunately, there’s a 3.5mm audio jack that lets you use the best headphones with the Pixelbook.

 On the upside, the glass trackpad is a delight to use, tracking super smoothly and accurately both with single- and-multi-touch gestures.
 However, we found that the trackpad doesn’t like us resting our thumb on it to click while tracking with our index finger – a common use case, but not this editor’s personal preference.

 Likewise, the Pixelbook keyboard is among the best we’ve ever tested.
 The backlit keyboard’s keys are well-spaced, and its 0.8mm travel is a delight with forceful feedback.
 We also love the subtle, deeply satisfying clicking sound the keys make – it’s different from every laptop keyboard we’ve tested, and now we’re going to expect it everywhere.

 The ‘Pixel’ in Google’s eponymous laptop earns its name when it comes to the 3:2 Pixelbook display.
 At 235 pixels-per-inch (ppi) and accurate color reproduction, this display rivals some of the best around, Chromebook or otherwise.
 It’s in the same class as the 227 ppi 13-inch MacBook Pro and the 267 ppi Surface Pro 6.

 The panel works stunningly for movies and photos, as well as photo editing.
 The 400 nits of brightness help hugely with this, but it’s still a glossy screen and as such doesn’t stand up to direct sunlight all that well.
 At any rate, the display is also sharply accurate to the touch, especially when underneath the Pixelbook Pen.